Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Low lying eigenvalues and their extremes: a heuristic outlook

+This density is the average density of the extreme eigenvalues at height \eqref{eq:chh}.
+Together with findings in \cite{DubErd2021} this result establishes that the width $\Omega$ of the transition region around $\gamma=1$ indeed scales with $N^{-1/3}$.
+Similarly, we are able to determine the average density of extreme eigenvalues $Z_j=X_j+iY_j$ of $J$ near the origin in the complex plane in the critical scaling regime when when $q+im=\sqrt[3]{N} Z = O(1)$.
+As a function of coordinates $q$ and $m$, this density, when appropriately rescaled, is given by

+It can be verified that $\int_{-\infty}^{+\infty} \widetilde p_{\alpha} (q, m) dq =\widetilde p^{(\im)}_{\alpha}\!(m)$, implying that the population of extreme eigenvalues at the critical height \eqref{eq:chh} which generates the eventual outlier (as $\alpha $ is approaching infinity) is constrained to a narrow vertical strip of width $O(N^{-1/3})$ about the origin (the centre of the eigenvalue band of $H$).
+Thus our results both confirm and complement the analysis in \cite{DubErd2021}, and show that it indeed touched the optimal scales in $\gamma$ \eqref{eq:crs}, both along the real and imaginary axes.

+We would like to conclude this section with a short description of the structure of our paper.
+In Section 2 we develop quantitative heuristic analysis of the outlier separation.
+This analysis elucidates the emerging critical scaling in $\gamma$ and the critical spectral scalings in the complex plane and provides a useful background for rigorous calculations later on.
+This section also offers our outlook on the universality of the exponent $-1/3$ in \eqref{eq:crs}.
+Section 3 contains the statement of our main results and discussion.
+In Section 4 we express the expected density of eigenvalues of $J$ and the density of their imaginary parts at finite matrix dimensions in terms of, respectively, Hermite and Laguerre polynomials.
+These expressions are then used in Sections 5 and 6 for asymptotic analysis of eigenvalue densities in various scaling limits.
+The two appendices contain derivations of technical auxiliary results.

-\subsection{Low lying eigenvalues and their extremes: a heuristic outlook}
+\section{Low lying eigenvalues and their extremes: a heuristic outlook}

+Before presenting our main results in the next Section, we would like to offer our quantitative heuristic insights into the outlier separation elucidating the emerging scalings and mechanisms behind them and providing a useful background for rigorous calculations later on.

-With $z_j=X_j+iY_j$ standing for the eigenvalues of matrices $J=H+i\Gamma$, the angular brackets $\left\langle ... \right\rangle$ standing for averaging over the GUE matrix $H$ \eqref{GUE}, and $\delta(X)$ for the Dirac delta-function, the expected number of eigenvalues of $J$ in domain $D$ can be computed by integrating the mean eigenvalue density\footnote{This density can also be expressed as the first marginal of the joint density of eigenvalues of $J$, see Sec.~\ref{Sec:4}.}
+With $z_j=X_j+iY_j$ standing for the eigenvalues of matrices $J=H+i\Gamma$, the angular brackets $\left\langle ... \right\rangle$ standing for averaging over the GUE matrix $H$ \eqref{GUE}, and $\delta(X)$ for the Dirac delta-function, the expected number of eigenvalues of $J$ in domain $D$ can be computed by integrating the mean eigenvalue density

 over $D$ and multiplying the result by $N$.
 For example, the expected number $\mathcal{N}_{\gamma}(Y)$ of the eigenvalues of $J$ which lie above the line $\im z =Y$ in the complex plane is given by the integral